News by Subject

 Tips on how to respond to a dismayed recruiter.

 By Bob McIntosh, Career Trainer

 A recent entry, The Angry Young Job Seeker written by Amy Ala, speaks of the ignorance and downright audacity of a talented gentleman this recruiter was trying to place.
 Demanding, belligerent, arrogant, are just some of the adjectives I would use to describe the subject of Amy’s account.

-So when jobseekers commits follies–like the one Amy was trying to place–it’s hard to believe the lack of common sense they display.
-It makes one scratch her head and wonder, “What makes people behave this way?”
+So when job seekers commit follies—like the one Amy was trying to place—it’s hard to believe the lack of common sense they display.
+It makes one scratch his or her head and wonder, “What makes people behave this way?”
 Let’s go over some basic behavior to avoid when engaging in relationships with recruiters, HR, and hiring managers.

 1. Don’t forget your manners.
 Remember when your parents taught you manners?
 These manners were meant to be practiced throughout your life.
-In Amy’s article, the jobseeker surely didn’t exercise his manners and this did him in.
-He verbalized his displeasure with having to go through another round of interviews, was inflexible in terms of meeting for an interview, and demanded “relo” fees.
+In Amy’s article, the job seeker surely didn’t exercise his manners and this did him in.
+He verbalized his displeasure with having to go through another round of interview, was inflexible in terms of meeting for an interview, and demanded “relocation” fees.

 2. Understand the role of a recruiter, Human Resources, and hiring managers.
 It is their job to find the right person for a position that needs to be filled.
 If they recommend or hire the wrong person, it doesn’t bode well.
 Your job is to make them see you as the answer to their prayers, not expect them to be the answer to your prayers.